orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 Spatial separation is what allows for parallel/simultaneous rewrites under some maximum travel speed (for causality)

 ---

-Not traversal, but collapse of local connectivity to determine "next" steps. ; until current pointer holds something we're looking for.
-Always with intermediate results, which can be acted on separately: "what if this was the result" even when it's still pending?

----

 Any symmetry must be breakable - any symmetry has some ignored assymetrical property